The Four Tendencies Quiz

 Just as important, knowing other people’s Tendencies helps us to work with them more effectively.
 Managers, doctors, teachers, spouses, and parents already use the framework to help people reduce conflict and make significant, lasting change.

 This short, free Quiz poses questions meant to identify your Tendency.
 It takes about ten minutes to complete; answers are confidential.
-More than two million people have taken it.
+More than 2.5 million people have taken it.

 To learn more about the Four Tendencies, check out my book, The Four Tendencies.